 The Australian Writers’ Guild is proud to offer our members a Script Assessment service.

-After extensive research and consultation with development professionals working in film, television and theatre, we have created a best practice script assessment service designed to give members constructive and balanced evaluation of their draft scripts.
+After extensive consultation with development professionals working in film, TV and theatre, we have designed a script assessment service to give members constructive and balanced evaluation of their draft scripts.

-Australia’s only not-for-profit service, our new structure provides members with a number of choices to suit their experience level and the stage of their script’s development.
-This includes two tiers of assessment and a range of reporting and consultation options.
+AWG provides members with a number of choices to suit their experience level and the stage of their script’s development.
+This includes three tiers of assessment and a range of reporting and consultation options.
+Australia’s leading assessors ensure a high quality of assessment and efficient turnaround.

 Please log in to access the Script Assessment service and to view the list of our assessors.

-We strongly encourage first-time and emerging writers to consider Tier One first .
-It’s also a level that is appropriate if you’ve embarked on a new script, and need a litmus test before you continue – or if you have a treatment you’d like assessed.
+We encourage first-time and emerging writers to consider Tier A. You may also benefit from this level if you’ve embarked on a new script, and need a litmus test before you continue – or if you have a treatment you’d like assessed.

-Writers provide a 1 line and a 1 paragraph synopsis, a 20 – 30 page writing sample or treatment from the project they are developing and single A4 page with notes for further work (if so desired).
-The AWG assessor provides a maximum of 3 pages of written feedback.
+Writers provide a one-line and a one-paragraph synopsis and a draft script they are developing (up to 65 pages).
+The AWG assessor provides a maximum of 4 pages of written feedback.

-The Tier Two report is recommended for more established writers, and those who’ve been assessed before.
-The full (5-6 page) written report meets the delivery requirements of film funding agencies, and is also useful in a broader industry development context.
+The Tier C report is recommended for more established writers, and those who’ve been assessed before.
+This tier is suitable for feature film or theatre scripts and is useful in a broader industry development context.

 Assessment Fee: $495